 Flea season is 365 days a year in Washington.

 Several times a day we hear, “my dog is itching.”
-Some of the time the itchy skin is cleared up with good food, some of the time with allergy testing at the vet, and sometimes the itching is caused by fleas.
+Some of the time the itchy skin is cleared up with good food, some of the time with allergy testing, and sometimes the itching is caused by fleas.
 Flea season is 365 days a year here in Washington.
 The mild winters help fleas to survive outdoors, and of course, fleas thrive indoors.
-Fleas can hide almost anywhere, and it isn’t uncommon for us groomers to find fleas hiding under collars, in eye sockets and in very personal areas of your dog.
+Fleas can hide almost anywhere, and it isn’t uncommon for our groomers to find fleas hiding under collars, in eye sockets, and in very personal areas of your dog.

 Fleas attack the lesser host.

 We often see pairs of dogs come in where one dog has fleas, and the other doesn’t.
 Dogs who already have poor skin are more vulnerable to fleas than dogs with healthy skin.
 You can help keep your dog’s skin healthy with high-quality food and supplements such as probiotics and salmon oil.
 If your dog is constantly scratching, you can bring him in and let us check him over with a flea comb.
 If your dog has fleas we can usually find them, and if he doesn’t you’ll know the problem lies elsewhere.
 Allergies, poor quality food, and harsh shampoos can all cause skin irritation.